 UK-NOTPR-1010 | April 2022

-Living with migraine: A bit of understanding
+Living with migraine: a bit of understanding

 Meet Jenna Humphries from Australia who has been living with migraine since childhood.
 This is her touching story about growing up with migraine and finding her purpose in a life marked by pain.